katychuang/cisc3140_lab3/proj1/README.md

 The scripts rank records based on scores provided in the dataset, and lists the top 3 cars for certain categories.

-Data is stored in `data` folder, maintained by git submodule.
+The data used for this project is stored in the `data` folder, found in the root directory of this repo.
+The data is maintained as a git submodule.

 ### Dependencies